OhhLoz/Harvester/README.md

 ## Looting Feature

-This action allows the Looting action to be linked to a rolltable retrieve the result currencies and display on the chat.
+This action allows the Looting action to be linked to a rolltable to  retrieve the result currencies and display on the chat.

-Every rolltable apply inline roll for the currency data on text table result.
+Every rolltable applies inline roll for the currency data on text table result.

 **NOTE:** Every text table result in a type BRT Loot tables is treated as a currencyData formula and converted in a item piles supported formula.